Last updated on February 12, 2026

 Sign in Blood (Magic 2010) | Illustration by Howard Lyon

-Since Alpha, black has been a color of explosive mana and card draw connected to life loss.
+Black card draw refers to spells with a mono-black color identity that can draw two or more cards over the course of a game.
+Since Alpha, black has been a color of explosive mana and card draw connected to loss of life.
 Either yours, your creatures’, or both.

 That means black card draw comes at a price, which sometimes can be quite steep.
-Black card draw spells have to hit the right spot on the balance of consideration of curve and power.
+Black card draw spells have to hit the right balance of curve and power.
 That’s true for all Magic cards, but stapling a loss of some kind onto an effect makes it all a bit more fraught.

-Ready to see how your favorite black card draw spells stack up or looking for some new options for your deck?
+Ready to see how your favorite black card draw spells stack up, or looking for some new options for your deck?
+Read ahead, at your own peril.

 Elder Brain